AHMEDMOSSAD29/jenkins-autoinstall-terraform/README.md

 - Feel free to make any necessary changes and contribute to this project!

 - That's it!
-You have successfully installed and configured Jenkins using Ansible and Terraform.
+You have successfully run the pipeline,installed and configured Jenkins using Ansible and Terraform.